 Maxwell Hodge is an independent firm of solicitors that was established on Merseyside over 150 years ago.

-Offering a full range of legal services for the lifetime of the family, at home and at work, as well as a strong commercial team, Maxwell Hodge has a network of eight offices across Merseyside.
+Offering a full range of legal services for the lifetime of the family, at home and at work, Maxwell Hodge has a network of eight offices across Merseyside.

 Over the past decade, the legal profession has seen a number of challenges, from increased competition to pressure on prices and rising regulatory demands for client information security.
 This has led many legal firms to push hard to exploit technology to drive down costs, safeguard information and improve the quality and timeliness of service to clients.
 For Maxwell Hodge, a key component of this change has been the adoption of document management technology from Invu.

 With this in mind, client document safety is a top priority.
 In an era of escalating terrorist threat, Merseyside based Solicitors Maxwell Hodge turned to Invu document management to provide a robust backup solution for the 11,000 original Will documents stored in its vaults.
 The firm has since extended its use of document management to include all client identification and is exploiting Invu’s ease of use and rapid search functionality to provide instant access to information.

 In addition to delivering the audited document backup required to ensure compliance with the Law Society Standard of Excellence (Lexcel), the speed of search and rapid document retrieval is enabling Maxwell Hodge to provide a better service to clients.